Fei-Guang/Fei-Guang.github.io/git.md

 git add -i.
 Type a (for "add untracked"), then * (for "all"), then q (to quit)

-# discard all Changes not staged for commit
+# Discard all Changes not staged for commit
 git checkout -- .

+# Create a new empty branch and import from svn

+git checkout --orphan <branchname>
+git rm --cached -r .
+svn checkout
+git add .
+git commit -m "backup from svn tag" git push --set-upstream origin <branchname>